MetaMask/gator-examples/packages/create-gator-app/templates/nextjs/erc7715-starter/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) in your browser to view the app.

-## Application Flow
+## Application flow

-This template demonstrates a complete ERC7715 delegation flow:
+This template demonstrates a complete ERC-7715 delegation flow:

-1. **Create Session Account**: Users can create a delegator smart account that will be used to redeem permissions.
+1. **Create session account**: Users create a delegator smart account, which will be
+used to redeem permissions.

-2. **Grant Permissions**: Users can grant permissions to the session account, which involves installing MetaMask snaps and approving the delegation.
+2. **Grant permissions**: Users grant permissions to the session account by installing
+MetaMask Snaps and approving the ERC-7715 permisison request.

-3. **Redeem Permissions**: The session account can redeem the granted permissions to perform actions on behalf of the user.
+3. **Redeem permissions**: The session account uses the granted permissions to perform
+actions on behalf of the user.

-## Learn More
+## Learn more

-To learn more about Delegation Toolkit, take a look at the following resources:
+To learn more about ERC-7715, take a look at the following resources:

-- [Delegation Toolkit Documentation](https://docs.metamask.io/delegation-toolkit) - learn about Delegation Toolkit features and API.
+- [ERC-7715 Request permissions](https://docs.metamask.io/delegation-toolkit/experimental/erc-7715-request-permissions/) - Learn how to request ERC-7715 request permissions.
+- [ERC-7710 Redeem delegations](https://docs.metamask.io/delegation-toolkit/experimental/erc-7710-redeem-delegations/) - Learn how to redeem ERC-7715 granted permissions.